vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Sarvadarsana-saigraha of Madha Sārāvall (of Kalyāṇavarman on vācārya : 9780, 1139; does

-astrology ): 546–470, 548, not mention Tantrik system 561, 563n, 071-2, 574, 577, 874, 1139, 1652; quotes ver 585, 588-90, 805n; states ses from Bṛbaspati very similar that it borrowed essential to those in Viṣnupurāṇa 9740; matters from the extensive { some hold that it was compaaed
+astrology ): 546–470, 548, not mention Tantrik system 561, 563n, 071-2, 574, 577, 874, 1139, 1652; quotes ver 585, 588-90, 805n; states ses from Bṛbaspati very similar that it borrowed essential to those in Viṣṇupurāṇa 9740; matters from the extensive { some hold that it was compaaed

 186